awesomerank/awesomerank.github.io/lists/ebu/awesome-broadcasting.md

 <!-- This page is available on http://ebu.io/opensource -->
 ## Audio over IP

-* [Kamailio](http://www.kamailio.org/) - Open SIP server.
-Commonly used SIP server for Audio contribution over IP using SIP (EBU ACIP).
+* [Kamailio](http://www.kamailio.org/) - Open SIP server, commonly used for Audio contribution over IP using SIP (EBU ACIP).
+* [OpenOB](https://jamesharrison.github.io/openob/) - Open Outside Broadcast project for radio contribution links and studio-transmitter links based on Opus.
 * [PJSIP](http://www.pjsip.org/) - Open Source multimedia library implementing SIP, SDP, RTP, STUN, TURN, and ICE.
 Used in some contribution equipment (dual licensing).
-* [OpenOB](https://jamesharrison.github.io/openob/) - Open Outside Broadcast project for radio contribution links and studio-transmitter links based on Opus.

 ## Codecs

-* [Opus](http://www.opus-codec.org) - Opus is a totally open, royalty-free, highly versatile audio codec.
-* [FLAC](https://www.xiph.org/flac/) - FLAC Free Lossless Audio Coding.
-Used by some broadcaster for audio exchange, storage.
+* [FLAC](https://www.xiph.org/flac/) - Free Lossless Audio Coding, used by some broadcasters for audio exchange, storage.
-* [Lame](http://lame.sourceforge.net/) - Lame, high quality MPEG Audio Layer III (MP3) encoder.
+* [Lame](http://lame.sourceforge.net/) - A high quality MPEG Audio Layer III (MP3) encoder.
 (Warning, MP3 is not royalty free!).
-* [TwoLame](http://www.twolame.org/) - TwoLame, MPEG Audio Layer 2 (MP2) encoder.
+* [Opus](http://www.opus-codec.org) - A totally open, royalty-free, highly versatile audio codec.
-* [Turing Codec](http://turingcodec.org/) - Turing codec, an H.265/HEVC open source software encoder designed for fast and efficient video compression.
+* [Turing Codec](http://turingcodec.org/) - An H.265/HEVC open source software encoder designed for fast and efficient video compression.
+* [TwoLame](http://www.twolame.org/) - An MPEG Audio Layer 2 (MP2) encoder.

 ## Companion Screens

+* [dial-discovery-ios ★0](https://github.com/bbc/dial-discovery-ios) - A library for the discovery of devices via the DIAL protocol on the iOS platform.
+* [dvbcss-synckit-ios ★4](https://github.com/bbc/dvbcss-synckit-ios) - A collection of iOS dynamic libraries for building media-based companion screen applications that are synchronised frame-accurately to a TV.
-* [dvbcss-synctiming ★7](https://github.com/BBC/dvbcss-synctiming) - dvbcss-synctiming is a system for measuring how accurately a TV or companion are synchronised.
+* [dvbcss-synctiming ★7](https://github.com/BBC/dvbcss-synctiming) - A system for measuring how accurately a TV or companion are synchronised.
-* [pydvbcss ★17](https://github.com/BBC/pydvbcss) - pydvbcss is library implementing the DVB Companion Screens and Streams protocols for accurately synchronising media playback between TVs and companions.
+* [pydvbcss ★17](https://github.com/BBC/pydvbcss) - A library implementing the DVB Companion Screens and Streams protocols for accurately synchronising media playback between TVs and companions.

 ## Connected TVs

 * [Cross-Platform Authentication](http://ebu.io/project/cpa) - CPA offers an open standard for associating any media device with an online identity.
 * [HbbPlayer ★17](https://github.com/Samsung/HbbPlayer) - An HbbTV application which can playback media from a URL.
 Conforms to HbbTV and W3C specifications.
-* [TAL](http://fmtvp.github.io/tal) - The TV Application Layer (TAL) is an open source library for building applications for Connected TV devices.
+* [TAL](http://fmtvp.github.io/tal) - An open source library for building applications for Connected TV devices.

 ## Distributed Media Processing